Castillo hurls complete game as Reds down Cardinals

 Luis Castillo threw the first complete game of his career to lead the visiting Cincinnati Reds past the St. Louis Cardinals 3-1 Friday.

 Castillo (2-5) threw a two-hitter, striking out six batters and walking three.
-The Reds (20-25) moved within 2 1/2 games of the Cardinals (19-19) for second place in the NL Central by winning the opener of the three-game series.
+The Reds (20-25) moved within 2 1/2 games of the Cardinals (19-19) for second place in the National League Central by winning the opener of a three-game series.

-First baseman Joey Votto provided all the offense Castillo would need by hitting a two-run homer off losing pitcher Adam Wainwright (4-1) in the first inning.
+First baseman Joey Votto provided all the offense Castillo would need by hitting a two-run homer off Adam Wainwright (4-1) in the first inning.

-Nicholas Castellanos drew a one-out walk in the first inning and came around on Votto's 442-foot homer to right field.
-Eugenio Suarez followed by hitting a single, then Wainwright escaped further trouble by coaxing a double-play grounder from Brian Goodwin.
+Nick Castellanos drew a one-out walk in the first inning and came around on Votto's 442-foot homer to right field.
+Eugenio Suarez followed by hitting a single, but Wainwright escaped further trouble by coaxing a double-play grounder from Brian Goodwin.

 The Reds pushed the margin back to two runs in the third inning.
 Shogo Akiyami hit a one-out single, Votto drew a two-out walk and Suarez yanked an RBI double into the left field corner to make it 3-1.